About Ethan Kross

 Author, Scientist, Teacher

 Ethan Kross is one of the world’s leading experts on controlling the conscious mind.
-An award-winning professor in the University of Michigan’s top ranked Psychology Department and its Ross School of Business, he studies how the conversations people have with themselves impact their health, performance, decisions and relationships.
+An award-winning professor and bestselling author in the University of Michigan’s top ranked Psychology Department and its Ross School of Business, he studies how the conversations people have with themselves impact their health, performance, decisions and relationships.

 Ethan was born and raised in Brooklyn, New York.
 He attended the University of Pennsylvania, where he was elected to Phi Beta Kappa and graduated magna cum laude.
 After earning his PhD in Psychology from Columbia University, Ethan completed a post-doctoral fellowship in social-affective neuroscience to learn about the neural systems that support self-control.
 He moved to the University of Michigan in 2008, where he founded the Emotion & Self Control Laboratory.